onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-04-04-2025.md

 ### **Developer Tooling** \[Chase]

 Cycle Objective(s):
-- Lower the barrier to Cadence adoption and streamline EVM interoperability.
+- Q1: Lower the barrier to Cadence adoption and streamline EVM interoperability.
 [OKR](https://github.com/onflow/flow-okrs/issues/86)
+- Q2: Improve the quality of developer engagement by optimizing Flow’s core surfaces and making it easier for developers to evaluate and explore the ecosystem.

 **Done last sprint**

+- Finished coding Flow Kit library (React Hooks) and released alpha
+- Released soft finality on FCL and updated documentation
+- Integrated Streaming API in FCL and added documentation

 **This sprint**

-- Finish coding the Flow React Hooks Library
+- Fix miscellaneous issues in the Kit alpha
-- Start documentation for the Flow React Hooks Library
+- Write documentation for the Kit library
+- Address TypeScript issues in FCL
+- Research solutions for Metamask interacting with Cadence

 ---